Using Humble Inquiry Questioning in Coaching (1 Day Class)

 Formerly known as Basic Techniques for Humble Inquiry.
 We regularly PDCA our workshops and make improvements which may necessitate a title change.
 If you have previously taken Basic Techniques for Humble Inquiry, we do not recommend that you take this course.

-Lean leaders and change agents generally have to implement improvements through people they don’t manage.
-They have the responsibility but little or no authority to accomplish their goals.
-Getting people to complete the tasks they assign or meet the schedules they set requires constant attention, encouragement, cajoling, and often taking the lead on the activities themselves.
+Lean leaders and change agents generally have to address problems and initiate improvements through people they don’t manage.
+They have the responsibility, but little or no authority to accomplish their goals.
+Getting people to complete the tasks they assign or meet the schedules they set requires constant attention, encouragement, coaching and frequently taking the lead on the activities themselves.

 There is a better way.
-Switch from trying to be the person out front leading the charge to being someone who utilizes his or her knowledge and experience to coach employees when needed.
-In other words, try the sensei or Socratic approach to coaching and leading to develop the capability of employees to be self-sufficient problem solvers.
+Switch from trying to be the person out front leading activities to being someone who utilizes his or her knowledge and experience to coach employees when needed.
+In other words, try a developmental approach to coaching and leading to build the capability of employees to be self-sufficient problem solvers.

-Specifically the program will introduce the questions technique of Humble Inquiry that can be used to lead others through problem solving and implementing lean improvements - without taking over the problem solving thinking.
+Specifically, the program will introduce the questioning technique of Humble Inquiry that can be used to lead others through problem solving and implementing lean improvements - without taking over the problem solving thinking.

 Workshop Activities: Participants will be facilitated as they: